-Overall term: 2015 to 2018
+Overall term: 2015 to 2019

-There is a strong link between drug trafficking and the spread of crime, corruption, substance abuse and HIV infection in the Central Asian States – with serious implications for their legal, political, economic, and social stability.
-Heroin dependency amongst registered drug users in this region is high (between 50% - 80% depending on the country).
-Injecting drug use ranks as one of the main causes of HIV and other blood-borne infections.
-Although these states have done a great deal to raise awareness about the risk of infection from sharing needles and other drug injecting paraphernalia, more still needs to be done to make people aware of what they can do to prevent HIV infection (UNODC, 2015).
+According to official statistics, heroin dependency in this region is particularly high, with heroin being taken by between 50 per cent and 80 per cent of registered drug users, depending on the country.
+Injecting drug use ranks as one of the main causes of the transmission of HIV and other blood-borne infections.
+Although the states concerned have done a great deal to raise awareness about the risk of infection from sharing needles and other drug injection paraphernalia, more still needs to be done to make people aware of what they can do to prevent HIV infection.

 The capacity of Central Asian states to deal with the drug phenomenon in a comprehensive and sustainable manner has been strengthened.

 The Central Asia Drug Action Programme (CADAP) supports the governments of Central Asian countries in implementing political strategies and practical measures to reduce the demand for illegal drugs.